Jason McCord / Level Designer

 Call of Duty 3 was released in November 2006 on PlayStation 2, Xbox, Xbox 360, PlayStation 3 and the Wii.

-As a level designer at Treyarch, I would design levels on paper, build them out for gameplay, detail them out to completion (with the help of a fantastic art team), do lighting, optimization and bug fix for shipping.
+As a level designer at Treyarch, I would design levels on paper, build them out for gameplay, detail them out to completion, do lighting, optimization and bug fix for shipping.

 This was a tough project.
 Probably the hardest development cycle I've been through yet.
 We had to ship this game in 8 months, and we had to do it on current gen (PlayStation 2, Xbox) and next gen (Xbox 360, PlayStation 3 and Wii).